LNshuti/equities-tracker/README.md

 ## Example Workflow

-1. **Select Companies**: Choose companies such as Apple, Microsoft, and Amazon.
+1. **Select one or multiple** companies such as Apple, Microsoft, and Amazon.
-2. **Select Indicators**: Choose technical indicators like SMA, RSI, or MACD.
+2. **Select technical indicators** like Simple Moving Average **(SMA 55, SMA 200)**, Relative Strength Index **(RSI)**, and Moving Average Convergence Divergence **(MACD)**.
-3. **Generate Plots**: View the generated plots in the interactive gallery, displaying the selected indicators for the chosen companies.
+3. **Generate Plots**: in the interactive gallery, displaying the selected indicators for the chosen companies.

 ---

 Thank you for your interest in our technical trading analysis tool.
-We value your feedback and would love to hear your thoughts on how we can make this application more useful for you.
+How can we make this tool more useful for you?

 Please take a moment to answer the following 3 question survey.
 ### [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScNnM8CAuOINnoYiVPzwaf0dM8TzAD1CjEJgcbO-mfAKTSQtg/viewform?usp=sharing)